 • At the 4000 level, about 52% of grades are in the A range, 35% in the B range and only 5% in the C range.

-• A+ is a legitimate grade and should be awarded where merited.
-However A+ grades should be awarded sparingly; they should be reserved for outstanding work that goes beyond the excellence represented by an A.
+• Grades of A+ should be awarded where merited, but sparingly, for outstanding work that goes beyond the excellence represented by an A.

-• It is important to remember that Senate medals for outstanding academic achievement by undergraduate students will be awarded as follows:
+• Senate medals for outstanding academic achievement by undergraduate students are awarded as follows:

-1. To the top 3% of the graduating class in each degree, subject to the requirement that, in all cases, the Overall GPA must be at least 10.60
+1. To the top 3% of the graduating class in each degree, subject to the requirement that the Overall GPA is at least 10.60

 2. To all graduating students with an Overall GPA of at least 11.00

-When computing final grades instructors should normally use the letter grade-percentage conversion table outlined in Section 5.4 of the Academic Regulations, and reproduced in Section 6 above.
+When computing final grades instructors should normally use the letter grade-percentage conversion table (UG Academic Regulations, Section 5.4).
 The practice of curving grades is strongly discouraged.
-However, if you calculate grades in a way that deviates from the University grading system, the alternative grading scheme must be carefully detailed in the course outline and clearly communicated to students at the beginning of the course.
+If you calculate grades in a way that deviates from the University grading system, the alternative grading scheme must be carefully detailed in the course outline and clearly communicated to students at the beginning of the course.
 Instructors are also advised to confirm in advance with the Associate Dean (Academic) that any proposed alternative grading scheme is appropriate and consistent with University regulations.

 Academic units are encouraged to take measures to increase the likelihood of consistent grading standards in multiple section courses.
 This may include the establishment of a grades review committee where the instructors of multiple sections would meet to develop common approaches to grading, and to review grades from multiple sections before they are submitted to the Dean’s office for approval.

 Final Grades must be approved by the relevant Chair/Director, and by the Dean’s office before they become official.
 The Dean’s office, in reviewing grades, is concerned about maintaining equity among students, whether in different sections of the same course, among students in similar courses in the same department, or among similar courses offered by different academic units.
 Where grades differ significantly from Faculty and departmental experience and expectations for similar courses, instructors should provide an explanation for the difference.
 Where significant differences are noted, Chairs and Directors and/or the Dean’s office may request clarification, explanation or justification of the submitted grade distribution.
-In the absence of a satisfactory response and/or justification, the Chair, Director or Dean may request the instructor to modify the grading distribution so that the above circumstances no longer apply.
-If a collegial resolution cannot be achieved by the above means, then the Dean may be required to impose a unilateral solution.
+In the absence of a satisfactory response and/or justification, the Chair, Director or Dean may request the instructor to modify the grading distribution.

 Was this page helpful?